Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 Strictness Configuration & Type Inference Parity

-Direct translation without validation will produce divergent false positives.
-This stems from differing type narrowing algorithms.
+Direct translation without validation will produce divergent false positives, stemming from differing type narrowing algorithms and stub resolution orders.

 [tool.mypy]